 Every company is different, and we need to treat it as such.
 For onboarding purposes, support might be heavy the first 90 days, but after that I think you can get an accurate feel for how much support you’ll need to provide this particular client.
 Adjust your pricing accordingly.

-As 2017 rapidly approaches, examining your pricing strategy and following Chris’ advice can help you eliminate pricing problems and make sure you’re pricing appropriately in the coming year.
-Take the time to really evaluate your current approach, make sure it’s still a good fit for you and your customers, adjust accordingly, and start 2017 off right.
+Examining your pricing strategy and following Chris’ advice can help you eliminate pricing problems and make sure you’re pricing appropriately in the coming months.
+Take the time to really evaluate your current approach, make sure it’s still a good fit for you and your customers, adjust accordingly, and start selling your services at the right price.

 Ask an MSP Expert is a weekly advice column answering common questions from MSPs and IT service providers.
 It covers topics ranging from pricing and selling to marketing and communications—and everything in between.